manojkulkarni30/GravatarHelper.NetStandard/README.md

 ```

-## How To Get The Gravatar Profile Information ?
+## Get The Gravatar Profile Information:

 To get the gravatar profile information for a user using email address "[example@test.com](mailto:example@test.com)", use the following syntax.